-Project (BRGP).
+Page 5.4-42 through 5.4-45, Native American Consultation, CEC Staff's Methods, 1st Paragraph - CEC consultation with Native American tribes and individuals for the ENGP project was simultaneously conducted with consultation for the Black Rock Geothermal Project (BRGP) and Morton Bay Geothermal Project (MBGP).
 It appears that tribal concerns, potential impacts to the SELCAVCD, and potential mitigation measures were discussed relative to all three projects.
-The PSA proposes identical mitigation and COCs for all three projects, which includes, among others NRHP/CRHR Nomination of the SELCAVCD.
+The PSA proposes identical mitigation and COCs for all three projects, which includes, among others, NRHP/CRHR Nomination of the SELCAVCD.
 However, CEQA requires not only a link between the nature of the impact and proposed mitigation, but that mitigation must be proportional to the impact.
 14 CCR § 15126.4(a)(4)(A).
-In short, the proposed mitigation measures in the PSA-- COC CUL/TRI-8/ MM CUL/TRI-8 and CUL/TRI-9/ MM COL/TRI-9)- requires each project to mitigate for the impacts ascribed to all three.
-Thus, the proposed mitigation for each project is not proportional with the impact of the project and its individual contribution to cumulative impacts.).
+In short, the proposed mitigation measures in the PSA - COC CUL/TRI-8/ MM CUL/TRI-8 and CUL/TRI-9/ MM COL/TRI-9) - requires each project to mitigate for the impact of the project and its individual contribution to cumulative impacts.).
 This will be further discussed in the comments below.

-Page 5.4-54 through 5.4-63, Southeast Lake Cahuilla Active Volcanic Cultural District - The section does not adequately identify, quantify, or evaluate the significance of historic and modern components of the SELCAVCD, which fall within the period of significance identified in the PSA (page 5.4-62).
+Page 5.4-48 through 5.4-58, Southeast Lake Cahuilla Active Volcanic Cultural District - The section does not adequately identify, guantify, or evaluate the significance of historic and modern components of the SELCAVCD, which fall within the period of significance identified in the PSA (page 5.4-57).
 Any nonconfidential information provided during Native American consultations regarding the SELCAVCD should be provided, such as information that was included in the impact analysis but not provided in the background description.
 For example, the PSA concludes that historic and modern components of the SELCAVCD are disturbances but did not adequately evaluate these components or other non-contributing components.
 The integrity assessments must "...take into consideration the relative number, size, scale, design, and location of the components that do not contribute to the significance" (DOI 1995:46).
-The components do not contribute to the significance of the SELCAVCD nor prevent the SELCAVCD from conveying its significance (i.e., integrity), therefore 1) the existing and extensive historic and modern alteration of the landscape outside the SELCAVCD boundary is not a factor in the significance of the resource; 2) the altered landscape outside the SELCAVCD, which is visible from important locations within the district boundary, has not prohibited the important viewsheds from conveying its significance, and; 3) the proposed MBGP project located in the altered landscape outside the SELCAVCD boundary near existing above ground facilities that does not obstruct views to important landmarks identified in the PSA, would likewise not prohibit the important viewsheds from conveying significance.
+The components do not contribute to the significance of the SELCAVCD nor prevent the SELCAVCD from conveying its significance (i.e., integrity), therefore 1) the existing and extensive historic and modern alteration of the landscape outside the SELCAVCD boundary is not a factor in the significance of the resource; 2) the altered landscape outside the SELCAVCD, which is visible from important locations within the district boundary, has not prohibited the important viewsheds from conveying its significance, and; 3) the proposed ENGP project located in the altered landscape outside the SELCAVCD boundary near existing above ground facilities that does not obstruct views to important landmarks identified in the PSA, would likewise not prohibit the important viewsheds from conveying significance.

-Page 5.4-55, Southeast Lake Cahuilla Active Volcanic Cultural District, Boundary Justification - This section states that the Salton Sea contributes to the SELCAVCD "by creating a visual setting much as Lake Cahuilla did in pre contact times."
+Page 5.4-51, Southeast Lake Cahuilla Active Volcanic Cultural District, Boundary Justification - This section states that the Salton Sea contributes to the SELCAVCD "by creating a visual setting much as Lake Cahuilla did in pre contact times."
 The Applicant agrees with CEC staff's assessment that the alteration of the landscape has diminished the setting of the SELCAVCD to the point it no longer conveys the significance of the district.
 This is demonstrated in part by the historic and modern alterations of the landscape and the large swaths of land within Unit A that contain no contributing components or evidence of the active volcanic landscape.
 References indicating that the setting contributes to the significance of the SELCAVCD, including visual setting, should be removed in the FSA.